-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 The Chamber said that U.S. industry “shares policymakers’ national and economic security goals underlying section 889, including taking costly actions to limit the presence of [the Chinese companies] in its digital infrastructure."

-But it protested that the regulations as written are too broad and unclear, and were rushed out a month before the ban took effect, giving industry little time to comply.
+But it protested that the regulations as written are too broad and unclear and were rushed out a month before the ban took effect, giving industry little time to comply.
 The government has blamed the delay on the coronavirus crisis.

 “Some 60 words in legislation resulted in an 86-page regulation that is estimated to cost government and industry tens of billions of dollars in compliance expenses,” the Chamber’s chief of staff, Christopher Roberti, and cybersecurity expert Matthew Eggers wrote.